sean-uk/crapi/README.md

 Open up your faviourite API Client (ie; Postman / RESTClient) and make a request to "/api" on the VHost you set up.
 It will reply with JSON API documentation.
 You can explore the API's functionality from there!

+### Dummy Auth Header

+A dummy auth header middleware has been added to the api routes.
+To try it out, add a header in your request called "Auth", with the value simply "false".

 ## What I Did:

 This is based on the [Expressive Skeleton Quick Start](http://zendframework.github.io/zend-expressive/getting-started/skeleton/).